geofrenzy/cordova-plugin-fencing-agent/README.md

 fa.quit();//Should (asynchronously) alert "FA quit."
 ```
+(For more information about the Fencing Agent Profile, see FENCING_AGENT_PROFILE.md on Github.)
 Here's what you get for the messages:
 * The starting message gives you a validated _AgentState_ object (which contains validated SmartFences and requirements), and an object containing data about the `FencingAgent` itself.
 * The periodic message gives you a validated _AgentStateUpdate_ object, which contains a before and after _AgentState_, and another status object of the same type.